tranngochoang/molecular-docs/docs/overview/geometry-model.markdown

 NAME CHAIN_ID STRAND_ID BP_INDEX POS_X POS_Y POS_Z ROT_X ROT_Y ROT_Z
 ```

-Spatial units are *angstroms*, angles are in *radians*.
+Spatial units are *Angstroms*, angles are in *radians*.
 Molecule names cannot contain spaces.

 The program assumes that the file is ordered first by base pair, then strand, then chain as below,
-keeping the order Phosphate, Sugar then Base.
+keeping the order phosphate, sugar then base.
 Histones when specified can be placed anywhere in
 the file however (they are often at the start or end).

 ```